thsmi/sieve/README.md

 ## Sieve Compatible Mail Servers

 Sieve comparability normally depends upon the mail server back end.
-In case it is based upon any of the open source mail servers like
+In case it is based upon any of the open-source mail servers like
 [Citadel](http://www.citadel.org/),
 [Dovecot](https://www.dovecot.org/),
 etc. your chances are high.
 This is normally true for many company accounts, almost all universities and lots of ISPs.
 Basically everyone who runs Linux based servers.